Canberra: Demographics

 Canberrans are relatively young, highly mobile and well educated.
-The median age is 35 years and only 12.7% of the population is aged over 65 years.
+In 2021, the median age was 35 years and only 13.8% of the population was aged over 65 years.
 Between 1996 and 2001, 61.9% of the population either moved to or from Canberra, which was the second highest mobility rate of any Australian capital city.
 A 2024 report from the Australian Bureau of Statistics indicates that 49% of ACT residents aged 15–74 held a bachelor's degree or higher, the highest proportion among all Australian states and territories.

-According to statistics collected by the National Australia Bank and reported in The Canberra Times, Canberrans on average give significantly more money to charity than Australians in other states and territories, for both dollar giving and as a proportion of income.
+According to statistics collected by the National Australia Bank, Canberrans on average gave significantly more money to charity in 2014 than Australians in other states and territories, for both dollar giving and as a proportion of income.